Universal covers of commutative finite Morley rank groups: Exponential maps of semiabelian varieties

+We first explain how we attach to the algebraic group $\G$ a theory $T$ satisfying the assumptions of the previous sections.

-Suppose $\G(\C)$ is a complex abelian variety, or the product $A\times \G_m^n$ of an abelian variety and a (split) torus.
-Suppose $\G$ and its endomorphisms are defined over $k_0 \leq \C$.
-Let $T$ be the theory of $\G(\C)$ in the language consisting of a predicate for each $k_0$-Zariski-closed subset of $\G^n(\C)$.
-This is a commutative divisible rigid group of finite Morley rank.
-Every connected subgroup of $\G^n(\C)$ is the connected component of the kernel of an endomorphism (see below), so is over $k_0$.
+$\G$ can be viewed as a definable group in $\operatorname{ACF}_0$, and as such inherits the structure of a finite Morley rank group.
+Explicitly, we consider $\G(K)$, for $K$ an algebraically closed extension of $k_0$, as a structure in the language $L$ consisting of a predicate for each $k_0$-Zariski-closed subset of each Cartesian power $\G^n(K)$.
+This structure is bi-interpretable with the field $(K;+,\cdot,(c)_{c\in k_0})$ with parameters for $k_0$, and is a finite Morley rank group of rank $\dim(\G)$.
+We let $T$ be the theory of $\G(\C)$ in the language consisting of a predicate for each $k_0$-Zariski-closed subset of $\G^n(\C)$.
+This is a commutative divisible group of finite Morley rank, admits quantifier elimination, and, by \lemref{lem:subgroupsEndomorphisms} below, every connected definable subgroup of $\G^n$ is over $k_0$, so is defined over $\emptyset $ in $T$.